akajai/Ajai---Machine-Deep-Learning/Machine Learning/Quiz/PrincipalComponentAnalysesQuiz.md

     *   The formula is: Correlation = Covariance / (StdDev(X) * StdDev(Y)).
 This step standardizes the covariance.

 17. **In the context of PCA, a covariance matrix is computed to:**
-    *   [ ] A) Understand the relationships and redundancies between the variables.
+    *   [ ] A) Classify the data points.
     *   [ ] B) Find the average value of each variable.
     *   [ ] C) Standardize the data.
-    *   [ ] D) Classify the data points.
+    *   [ ] D) Understand the relationships and redundancies between the variables.

-    **Answer: A) Understand the relationships and redundancies between the variables.**
+    **Answer: D) Understand the relationships and redundancies between the variables.**

     **Explanation:**
-    *   A is correct.
-The covariance matrix is the foundation of PCA.
-It contains the variance of each variable (on the diagonal) and the covariance between each pair of variables (off-diagonal), which together describe the shape and structure of the data.
+    *   A is not the purpose of the covariance matrix.
     *   B is calculated during the standardization step, before the covariance matrix.
     *   C is a pre-processing step.
-    *   D is not the purpose of the covariance matrix.
+    *   D is correct.
+The covariance matrix is the foundation of PCA.
+It contains the variance of each variable (on the diagonal) and the covariance between each pair of variables (off-diagonal), which together describe the shape and structure of the data.

 18. **If two variables are perfectly correlated (+1 or -1), what does this imply for PCA?**
-    *   [ ] A) PCA cannot be performed.
+    *   [ ] A) The first principal component will have an eigenvalue of 0.
     *   [ ] B) The two variables provide redundant information, and PCA will be very effective at reducing dimensionality.
     *   [ ] C) The two variables are completely independent.
-    *   [ ] D) The first principal component will have an eigenvalue of 0.
+    *   [ ] D) PCA cannot be performed.

     **Answer: B) The two variables provide redundant information, and PCA will be very effective at reducing dimensionality.**

     **Explanation:**
     *   A is incorrect.
-PCA is ideal for this situation.
+The first PC will have a large eigenvalue, while the second PC will have an eigenvalue of 0.
     *   B is correct.
 If two variables are perfectly correlated, they are essentially measuring the same underlying property.
 PCA will create a first principal component that captures this shared information, and the second principal component will have zero variance, allowing for a perfect reduction of one dimension with no loss of information.
     *   C is the opposite of what perfect correlation means.
     *   D is incorrect.
-The first PC will have a large eigenvalue, while the second PC will have an eigenvalue of 0.
+PCA is ideal for this situation.

 19. **The diagonal of a covariance matrix contains the:**
-    *   [ ] A) Covariances
+    *   [ ] A) Means
     *   [ ] B) Correlations
     *   [ ] C) Variances
-    *   [ ] D) Means
+    *   [ ] D) Covariances

     **Answer: C) Variances**